banyansecurity/installer/cloudformation/netagent1/README.md

 Ensure that your VPC has an Internet Gateway attached and a Public Subnet where you can deploy the AccessTier.

-### Step 2 - Create the AccessTier Stack using CloudFormation in the AWS Console
+### Step 2 - Create the Access Tier Stack using CloudFormation in the AWS Console

 Navigate in the AWS Console to CloudFormation > Create stack.